 - 1 lemon juiced

-- 2 tbsp olive oil skip if oil free
+- 2 tablespoons olive oil skip if oil free

 - Place all of your ingredients in a food processor or blender.
 Blitz until smooth, add a dash of water if needed and blend until you reach the desired consistency.
 Have a taste, and adjust flavorings as desired.